LukasLichten/DataRace/README.md

 - `plugin_api_macro`: Proc-Macro Crate, available through `plugin_api::macros`
 - `plugin_api`: Provides a wrapper around the sys raw functions.
 Perfect for implementing plugins.
 - `sample_plugin`: An example plugin in rust using the wrapper
+- `test_plugin`: A plugin designed to test various features of the api
+- `socket_spec`: Crate that defines various structs for talking to the websocket, but also for loading Dashboards

 Rust typically leaves libraries as code that is compiled into the final binary, so this way of compiling a central api library into C ABI, and then having to use a regular rust crate to link it back (and another to provide a smooth interaction) is weird.